bibinantony1998/react-drag-and-drop-multiple/README.md

 ### Limitations

-- The multiple dragging item will not show when dragging (in the hold cursor mode)
+- Drag column styles are not in props, Yet yopu can override the css to change looks
 ```